SU(1,1) Coherent States For Position-Dependent Mass Singular Oscillators: Introduction

-In Section~\ref{gral} some necessary results of \cite{Cru09} are briefly reviewed.
-In particular, expressions for the mappings and the operators leading to the relevant algebras are given.
-In Section~\ref{position} the algebraic structure of the position-dependent mass linear oscillators is revisited.
+The purpose of this work is to draw the CS applications to the study of position-dependent mass (PDM) systems in quantum mechanics.
+Some previous results include the CS for the harmonic \cite{Cru09,Ju,Biswas,Chi} and nonlinear \cite{Midya,Chi} oscillators.
+We are interested in the construction of PDM Hamiltonians such that their spectrum is exactly the same as that of the conventional singular oscillator.
+We shall show that the description of these new systems obeys the $su(1,1)$ algebra.
+The structure of the paper is as follows.
+In Section~\ref{gral}, expressions for the mappings and the operators leading to the relevant algebras are given.
+The algebraic structure of the PDM linear oscillators is revisited in Section~\ref{position}.
 Departing from the ladder operators of the linear case, in Section~\ref{singpot} we construct a new class of operators and show that they are connected in a natural way to the singular oscillator.
-It is also shown that these operators are the generators of the $su(1,1)$ Lie algebra.
-The physical solutions of the position-dependent mass singular oscillators are then derived.
-The involved CS, constructed {\em a la} Barut-Girardello and {\em a la} Perelomov are shown to preserve the analytical structure of the constant-mass ones.
-Some final remarks are given at the very end of the paper.
+It is shown that these operators are the generators of the $su(1,1)$ Lie algebra (the subject studied also in \cite{Roy05}).
+In Section \ref{appl} some applications are given and the corresponding CS are constructed \emph{a la} Barut-Girardello and \emph{a la} Perelomov.
+Some final remarks close the paper.